NeilByrne97/theory-algos-project/README.md

 that every possible message digest has the same probability to be produced for any given input string.
 This algorithm like all other hash function is Collision Resistant: It is not feasible to find two distinct input strings that produce the same message digest.
-While this is algorithm is not so useful with encryption it is excellent to verify that digital signatures on certificates haven't been changed, message authentication, and to generate what appears to be random bits.
+While this is algorithm is not useful with encryption it is excellent to verify that digital signatures on certificates haven't been changed, message authentication, and to generate what appears to be random bits.
 More recently it's used on blockchain for Bitcoin.